junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean holds her tight.
 "Thank you," he tells her wholeheartedly.

 "I didn't do anything, you did all the talking and leading."
-Jody smiles warmly.
+Jody smiles warmly, patting his back.

 "You don't need to."
 Dean squeezes her shoulders.
 "Just, thank you, for everything."